 - You’re ready to scale back your participation and begin the transition to a new co-author.

 - You’ve completed an audit of your royalty account and are in the process of negotiating settlement of your underpayment claims.

 - Your termination right under US copyright law matures.

 We’ll examine the first two of these in this article.
-The rest will follow in Part Two of this article series in the fall edition of the TAA Newsletter.
+The rest follows in Part Two of this article series.

 Revision for a New Edition